If you are having issues with your elbow, a surgery could help treat it.

 If your symptoms are mild and happen mostly at night, a splint to hold your elbow straight while you are in bed often helps.

-In many cases, it is best to have ulnar nerve release surgery to release the nerve to prevent permanent nerve damage.
+For many people it is best to have an operation to release the nerve to prevent permanent nerve damage.

-Your surgeon will make a cut over the back of your elbow on the inner side.
+Various anaesthetic techniques are possible.
+The operation usually takes 30 to 45 minutes.
+Your surgeon will make a cut over the back of the inner side of your elbow.
 They will cut any tight tissue that is compressing the nerve.
+Your surgeon may need to remove a piece of bone, or move the nerve so that it lies in front of your elbow.

 What complications can happen?